Safety at home scheme

 The council can arrange for work to be carried out on behalf of the resident.

 The level of assistance is calculated on the reasonable cost of the work and is a maximum of £1000.

 You can apply for help if you live in your own home or in privately rented property.

-Newport residents can ask to be considered for the safety at home scheme by visiting the Information Station or contacting the city council.
+Newport residents can ask to be considered for the safety at home scheme by contacting the city council.

 You may also be referred to the scheme by doctors, nurses, occupational therapists, physiotherapists, hospital social workers, community nurses, community social workers, occupational therapists, Age Concern staff, PATH scheme, GPs, ward members.